Yang-Baxter Hochschild Cohomology: Braided algebras

 where juxtaposition here indicates multiplication in $H$, and we have employed Sweedler's notation.
 Observe that when $H$ is the group algebra of a group $G$, where $S(g) = g^{-1}$ for all $g\in G$, then the YB operator $R_H$ coincides with the YB operator obtained by linearizing the group $G$ and endowing the corresponding group algebra with the standard Hopf algebra structure, where the comultiplication is diagonal and the antipode is induced by taking inverses in $G$.

 \begin{lemma} Let $(H,\mu,\Delta,\eta,\epsilon.
 S)$ be a Hopf algebra and let $R_H$ denote the YB operator defined above.
-Then $(H, \mu, R_H)$ is a braided algebra. \end{lemma} \begin{proof} We show that Equation~\eqref{eqn:IY} holds on simple tensors.
+Then $(H, \mu, R_H)$ is a braided algebra. \end{lemma} \begin{proof} We show that Equation~\eqref{eqn:IY} holds.
 A similar procedure can be performed for Equation~\eqref{eqn:YI}.
 For the left hand side of Equation~\eqref{eqn:IY} we have

 while for the right hand side of Equation~\eqref{eqn:IY} we have

 The two expressions are easily seen to coincide, using the fact that $\mu$ and $\Delta$ satisfy the Hopf algebra axioms, and the fact that $S$ is a antihomomorphism of algebras. \end{proof}